Australian live export industry: Exports

 Australia exports live animals to many countries, including Indonesia, Egypt, Israel, Turkey, Russia, Lebanon, Jordan, Kuwait, Iran, Bahrain, Qatar, Pakistan, Mauritius, Malaysia, Singapore, Vietnam and China.
 A number of ships, mostly converted container ships, move animals from Australia to these countries.
 Saudi Arabia was historically Australia's largest market for sheep, however it stopped the export due to Australia strict export regulations.
 575,000 sheep were exported in 2021, down from a figure of two million in 2017.
 Indonesia is Australia's largest market for live cattle.

-Exports leave via ports at Darwin, Broome, Townsville, Portland and Perth (Freemantle).
+Exports leave via ports at Darwin, Broome, Townsville, Portland and Perth (Fremantle).
 The loading of stock can take several days.
 Stocking densities allocate 0.38 metres squared per sheep which means they cannot lay down or easily access food and water.

-To ensure animal welfare was maintained observers were deployed to all live export ships.
+To ensure animal welfare was maintained, observers were supposed to be deployed to all live export ships, though in practice many sailed without tghem.
 Observers were introduced in April 2018.
 They monitor heat stress and animal deaths.
 Observers produce reports on deaths and conditions that are supposed to be published regularly.
 This program was wound back in 2019 and then halted during the COVID-19 pandemic.
 Observers started monitoring again in May 2022.